jpallares/PallaresBlog/_posts/2022-12-04-net-salary-calculator.md

 ## Expenses 🚗

-If you have been reading carefully, you will have noticed that the last subtraction did not use 30000€ and used 26095€.
+If you have been reading carefully, you will have noticed that the last subtraction did not use 30.000€ and used 26.095€.
 One of the reasons is the expenses.

-There is a minimum expense of 2000€.
+There is a minimum expense of 2.000€.
 All calculations must be made by initially subtracting this value from the gross.
-In Paco's case, after restoring the expenses, we are left with 28000€.
-But this figure is not yet 26,095, what is missing?
+In Paco's case, after restoring the expenses, we are left with 28.000€.
+But this figure is not yet 26.095€ what is missing?
 Social Security.

 ## Social Security 🏥

 Apart from expenses, another concept to discount before calculating personal income tax is Social Security.
 This should be easy, it is 6.35% but with a nuance, [there is a minimum and a maximum](https://www.campmanyabogados.com/blog/bases-cotizacion).
-The maximum is reached with 48841€ gross per year, all salaries from there pay the same.
-The minimum\* is 12600€ gross per year.
+The maximum is reached with 48.841€ gross per year, all salaries from there pay the same.
+The minimum\* is 12.600€ gross per year.

-Paco has a Social Security payment of 1905 left€, which if we subtract it from €28,000 we already have the figure he used in the previous calculation.
+Paco has a Social Security payment of 1.905€ left, which if we subtract it from 28.000€ we already have the figure he used in the previous calculation.
 Let's name everything.

 ## Tax base

-`Tax base = Gross salary - Expenses - Social Security` `26095€ = 30000€ - 2000€ - 1905€`
+`Tax base = Gross salary - Expenses - Social Security` `26.095€ = 30.000€ - 2.000€ - 1.905€`

 ## State PIT and autonomic PIT